djsensei/ZK/README.md

 	ingdata    = ingredients
 	cakedata   = cakes
 	zombiedata = zombies
-	empdata    = employees

 Card Helper Variables
-	ingnamenum = converts an ingredient name to its array reference number ingabbvnum = converts an ingredient abbreviation " " " ingnumname = converts an ingredient number to its name ingnumabbv = converts an ingredient number to its abbreviation
+	ingnamenum  = converts an ingredient name to its array reference number ingabbvnum  = converts an ingredient abbreviation " " " ingnumname  = converts an ingredient number to its name ingnumabbv  = converts an ingredient number to its abbreviation ingabbvname = converts an ingredient abbreviation to its name

 Game Settings Variables
 	morninglength    = # zombie-free rounds to start each day (array length 3)